 In this article, Fitness Australia gushes about its success seeing “Fitness Industry Growing against Team Sports”.

 The decline of participation in sport cannot be seen as anything other than a failure of documented health priorities.
-Fitness Australia selling this failure as a success is a travesty of the highest order.
+It is a travesty of the highest order for Fitness Australia to claim this epic failure as a success.

 Fitness Australia can only be considered as having succeeded if it has unilaterally decided to change it’s mandate to one that directly contradicts the policy objectives of the Australian Government.